 - The safety instructions that came with your system provide important safety and regulatory information.
-For additional regulatory information, see the Regulatory Compliance home page at https://www.dell.com/regulatorycompliance.
+For additional regulatory information, see the Regulatory Compliance home page.
 Warranty information may be included within this document or as a separate document. - The Rack Installation Instructions included with your rack solution describe how to install your system into a rack. - The Getting Started Guide provides an overview of system features, setting up your system, and technical specifications. - The Owner's Manual provides information about system features and describes how to troubleshoot the system and install or replace system components. - Lifecycle Controller Web Services Interface Guide-Windows and Linux.